-- We believe that our employees are our most important asset.
-By creating open channels of communication, we can promote a positive work environment and maximize productivity. - A whistleblower hotline is a best practice and will augment our other efforts to foster a culture of integrity and ethical decision-making.
+- We believe that by creating open channels of communication, we can promote a positive work environment and maximize productivity. - An effective reporting system will assist in efforts to foster a culture of integrity and ethical decision-making.

 Reporting - General

 May I report using either the Internet or the telephone?